apache/spark/docs/sql-programming-guide.md

 ## Upgrading From Spark SQL 2.2 to 2.3

   - Since Spark 2.3, Spark supports a vectorized ORC reader with a new ORC file format for ORC files.
 To do that, the following configurations are newly added or change their default values.
+For creating ORC tables, `USING ORC` or `USING HIVE` syntaxes are recommended.

     - New configurations